minixxie/wpp-qt/README.md

 ## To Begin
-To use this library, the first requirement is to substitue QGuiApplication with wpp::qt::Application:
+To use this library, the first requirement is to substitute QGuiApplication with wpp::qt::Application:
 ```c++
 #include <wpp/qt/Application.h>
 int main(int argc, char *argv[])